KARE: Franken Ponders Net Neutrality Question For Sotomayor

 Republican Senate leaders were laying out their case against Sotomayor in opening statements Monday, taking aim at what they said was President Obama's theory of judicial empathy, which Senator Jeff Sessions said he feared could translate into a "liberal, results-oriented, relativistic" judicial worldview that would be "disqualifying."

-Sotomayor spent 11 years on the federal appeals court bench (2nd circuit) and six years in federal district court before that.
-Before that, she was a prosecutor in New York and at a private firm.
+Sotomayor spent 11 years on the federal appeals court bench (2nd circuit), and six years in federal district court before that.
+Prior to that, she was a prosecutor in New York and at a private firm.

 Feinstein's opening statement was interrupted briefly by a protestor, who was quickly removed.